Django vs Node.js: When to choose which -- featured image

 Let’s see how they stack up against each other when it comes to performance, scalability, development speed, security, efficiency, popularity, and maintainability.

-With JavaScript being used on the server-side as well as browser-side, there's no need for additional data transformation between the Frontend and Backend of the application.
+With JavaScript being used on the server side as well as the browser side, there's no need for additional data transformation between the Frontend and Backend of the application.
 On top of that, the single-threaded architecture of Node.js makes it super-efficient in serving a huge amount of data simultaneously for virtually countless connections.
 Additionally, Node.js is frequently updated, with performance boosts in almost every release.

 Python, the programming language in which the Django framework is written, has a reputation for being slow.
-When comparing it to JavaScript, Python code seems to have a higher execution time, but when it comes to commercial use, the performance of a Django app typically sits well within the user's expectations.
-But even in extreme cases of hugely popular Django apps, there are ways (like Varnish implementation) of optimizing Django code, so its speed remains satisfactory.
+Compared with JavaScript, Python code seems to have a higher execution time.
+Still, when it comes to commercial use, the performance of a Django app typically sits well within the user's expectations.
+But even in extreme cases of hugely popular Django apps, there are ways (like Varnish implementation) of optimizing Django code so its speed remains satisfactory.

-In Django, developers create each function autonomously and then make connections between them.
+In Django, developers create each function autonomously and then connect them.
 Doing so makes it really easy to implement and refine new features without worrying about how to integrate them with the app.
-The framework can also competently handle heavy traffic and substantial amounts of data, which makes all apps ready for scaling from the get-go.
+The framework can also competently handle heavy traffic and substantial amounts of data, making all apps ready for scaling.

 Node.js is all about app scalability.
-Its single-threaded event loop model is famously capable of handling even a million simultaneous connections.
 With powerful tools such as Cluster and PM2 process manager included, Node.js makes it simply easy to optimize web applications.

 The Enterprise version of the npm package manager makes it easy to maintain security while enabling companies to use open-source Node.js packages that npm offers.
 With whole package infrastructure behind the company's firewall and additional advanced security features, Enterprise users can sleep tight, not worrying about the safety of their app.